antonfirsov/docs/2020/06-June/fsharp5-update/fsharp5-update-for-dotnet5-preview6.md

 This preview brings along a fundamental improvement to [F# Code Quotations](https://docs.microsoft.com/dotnet/fsharp/language-reference/code-quotations), a metaprogramming feature that lets you generate and manipulate an abstract syntax tree that represents the F# code.

-Although powerful, F# Code Quotations have had a severe deficiency up until this point: they didn't carry "trait calls" to sufficiently represent the actual semantics of the code being "quoted", disallowing you from representing many forms of F# code that relies on certain constraints in the types involved.
-A common way this could manifest itself was "allowing" arithmetic that shouldn't actually compile, resulting in a runtim exception if evaluated.
+Although powerful, F# Code Quotations have had a severe deficiency up until this point: they didn't carry "trait calls" to sufficiently represent the actual semantics of the code being "quoted" if it relied on type constraints.
+A common way this could manifest itself was "allowing" arithmetic that shouldn't actually compile, resulting in a runtime exception if evaluated.

 These enhancements are particularly relevant to translating F# code to run on other runtimes like PyTorch or ONNX, a key scenario we're exploring as a means to attract developers in more "analytical" domains to F# and .NET.
 We also anticipate numerous smaller issues that F# developers using F# Code Quotations today had to work around to be resolved and "just work" the way they expect them to.